Next.e.GO N.V. (EGOX) Shares Plummet Below 1-Year High - News Heater

 Conclusion

 In conclusion, Next.e.GO N.V.
-(EGOX) has seen bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+(EGOX) has had a bad performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.